C191068/Ali_Khatami_Lottery7/README.md

 ### Code cleanup

-now we gonna make our code more professional <br>
+now we gonna make our code more professional and give people who are reading this contract  <br>

+even more  information <br>